sumsumcity/provotum-mixnet/gui/voter/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:8000](http://localhost:8000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm install`

+Installs all project dependencies that are important for running the project.
+It is important that you run this command in the same folder as package.json.

 ### `npm test`